 Hecho en Waco brought authentic Mexican flavors close to the Silos, making it an easy choice for dinner or lunch.
 They serve tacos with fresh, homemade tortillas and flavorful meats.

-I especially enjoy their street-style tacos with slow-cooked brisket or pork belly.
+Their street-style tacos are a standout, especially when filled with tender slow-cooked brisket or rich, savory pork belly.
 The atmosphere is casual but bright, perfect for groups or families.
 Don’t forget to try their salsa bar, which adds variety and heat levels to your meal.

 Vitek’s BBQ